From Lengthy to Lucid: A Systematic Literature Review on NLP Techniques for Taming Long Sentences: Sentence Compression

 Supervised approaches include the original Transformers architecture~\cite{Vaswani2017} as well as BERT-based models.
-For example,~\citet{duan2019contrastive} employ a contrastive attention mechanism that considers less relevant parts of the input along with the traditional attention mechanism of Transformers architecture.
-A softmin function ensures that irrelevant parts of the input will be discouraged.~\citet{Guan2021Frame} use a BERT-based model for abstractive sentence compression that exploits the external knowledge from the FrameNet semantic database.
+For example,~\cite{duan2019contrastive} employ a contrastive attention mechanism that considers less relevant parts of the input along with the traditional attention mechanism of Transformers architecture.
+A softmin function ensures that irrelevant parts of the input will be discouraged.~\cite{Guan2021Frame} use a BERT-based model for abstractive sentence compression that exploits the external knowledge from the FrameNet semantic database.
 B-BOC~\cite{Shichel2021} is an optimization technique that can be used with any sentence compression model (both supervised and unsupervised) to extract the best candidate sentences for compression.
-This technique can be used for abstractive sentence compression as well.
+This technique can be used for abstractive sentence compression as well. \cite{guan2023extract} propose a modular abstractive summarization framework which consists of three core components: a) knowledge extraction, where the initial sentence is converted into relation triples, b) content selection, where a RoBERTa-based classifier identifies which triples should be included in the summary and c) rewriting, where a BART-large model re-writes the selected triples into a concise, natural language summary.

 Transformers are also used within the framework of knowledge distillation for transferring knowledge from a larger model, which is also known as the teacher, to a smaller model, known as the student.
-More specifically,~\citet{SclarReferee2022} employ a large pre-trained language model (GPT-3) to distill its knowledge to a GPT-2 model through an iterative distillation process without supervision, where in each round the student acts as a teacher.
+More specifically,~\cite{SclarReferee2022} employ a large pre-trained language model (GPT-3) to distill its knowledge to a GPT-2 model through an iterative distillation process without supervision, where in each round the student acts as a teacher.
 The generated examples are filtered based on different aspects, including fidelity (whether the compression can be inferred from the input), compression rate, and contextual filter (whether the next sentence could be predicted from the output).
-The smaller model is then fine-tuned on the final compression corpus as generated by the teacher model.
+The smaller model is then fine-tuned on the final compression corpus as generated by the teacher model. \cite{jung2024impossible} show that a smaller Transformer can serve as its own teacher by generating multiple candidate summaries and filtering them based on their quality, developing a distilled summarization model without relying on a LLM.